Alan Giddins, Non-Executive Chair

 The Board

-The Board comprises the Non-Executive Chairman, two Executive Directors and three independent Non-Executive Directors.
-Biographies of the Directors can be found on
+The Board comprises the Non-Executive Chair, two Executive Directors and three independent Non-Executive Directors.
+Biographies of the Directors can be found on our Directors page.

 Service contracts